contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 ## Data Mappers

 There is no such thing as an object relational mapper (ORM).
 The reason is simple: Objects are not data structures.
-At least, they are not data structures from their users’ point of view.
+At least, they are not data structures from their users' point of view.
 The users of an object cannot see the data, since it is all private.
 Those users see only the public methods of that object.
-So, from the user’s point of view, an object is simply a set of operations.
+So, from the user's point of view, an object is simply a set of operations.

 A data structure, in contrast, is a set of public data variables that have no implied behavior.
-ORMs would be better named “data mappers,” because they load data into  Where should such ORM systems reside?
+ORMs would be better named “data mappers," because they load data into  Where should such ORM systems reside?
 In the database layer of course.

 ## Service Listeners